VoxHash/cmd-chat/README.md

 ## ⚙️ How It Works

 1. The client generates an RSA 2048-bit key pair.
-2. The server creates a symmetric encryption key.
+2. The server creates a room-based symmetric encryption key (shared by all clients in the same room).
-3. The client sends its public key to the server.
+3. The client sends its public key to the server along with the room_id.
-4. The server encrypts the symmetric key with the client's public key and sends it back.
+4. The server encrypts the room's symmetric key with the client's public key and sends it back.
 5. The client decrypts and confirms the key.
-6. From that point, all communication is done via symmetric encryption (Fernet).
+6. From that point, all communication is done via symmetric encryption (Fernet) using the shared room key.

+**Room-Based Encryption**: All clients in the same room share the same encryption key, allowing them to read each other's messages while maintaining security isolation between different rooms.

 Everything happens in memory only.
 Nothing is written to disk.